Replay World Championship

 The final rounds will consist of a static, head-to-head bracket.
 Seeding from the qualifying portion of the tournament will remain with each player until the bracket has been completed.
 For the purposes of these rules, the highest seeded player in the final rounds is designated #1, and the lowest seeded player in the final rounds is designated as #24.

 In each head-to-head match, the higher-seeded competitor will have the option of choosing which specific arcade title is going to be played or to defer the choice to his or her opponent.
-If the higher-seed defers, and the lower-seed refuses to choose, a random title will be chosen by a Tournament Director with the result assigned as if the decision had been made by the lower-seed.
+If the higher-seed defers, and the lower-seed refuses to choose, a random title will be chosen by a Tournament Director with the result of the choice not being assigned to either player.
 Once a player has made a verbal declaration to a scorekeeper or Tournament Director, either by choosing an arcade title or deferring to an opponent, the decision is declared final and cannot be altered.

 The choice of arcade title or deferment during the final rounds will proceed by order of seed from highest to lowest.
 Once an arcade title has been chosen, it cannot be chosen by another group of competitors during that same round.
 This limitation intentionally gives higher qualifying seeds an advantage when choosing arcade titles during the final rounds.

 Competitors are only permitted to choose an arcade title once during the entirety of the final rounds.
-For example, if a higher-seed chooses Ms. Pac-Man in the first round, he or she will not be permitted to choose Ms. Pac-Man again for the remainder of the tournament.
-His or her opponent could still pick Ms. Pac-Man, however, making it possible that a competitor could play the same game in more than one round.
+For example, if a higher-seed chooses Ms. Pac-Man in the first game of the first round, he or she will not be permitted to choose Ms. Pac-Man again for the remainder of the tournament.
+His or her opponent could still pick Ms. Pac-Man, however, making it possible that a competitor could play the same game multiple times.

 Arcade titles during the final rounds will be designated best-of-three or single-game, based solely on the estimated length of gametime of the arcade title in question.
 Tournament Directors reserve the right to adjust this designation at any point.